Te Ara ki Uta ki Tai: Shared path

 By November of the same year, Auckland Transport had released more details of the project.
-The pathway construction was now projected to cost around $30 million, would stop at Tāmaki Drive, not Mechanics Bay, and would be constructed in 4 sections, down from 5, between 2015 and 2018.
+The pathway construction was now projected to cost around $30 million, would stop at Tamaki Drive, not Mechanics Bay, and would be constructed in 4 sections, down from 5, between 2015 and 2018.
 The proposed route would have the path run from Glen Innes railway station, through Apirana Reserve to St Johns Rd, before entering the Pourewa Valley.
-Here, it would cross to the southern side of the tracks near Purewa Cemetery, and run as such until Ōrākei Rd, where it would cross one final time, before running along the northern side of the tracks across Hobson Bay and connecting to Tāmaki Drive.
-An alternative route for Stage 4, between Ōrākei Rd and Tāmaki Drive, was to cross the Pourewa Creek and run adjacent to Ngāpipi Rd.
+Here, it would cross to the southern side of the tracks near Purewa Cemetery, and run as such until Orakei Rd, where it would cross one final time, before running along the northern side of the tracks across Hobson Bay and connecting to Tamaki Drive.
+An alternative route for Stage 4, between Orakei Rd and Tamaki Drive, was to cross the Pourewa Creek and run adjacent to Ngapipi Rd.

 Section 1, between Merton Rd in Glen Innes and St Johns Rd, began construction in October 2015; at the time, the whole pathway was projected to be finished by late 2018.
 Section 1 was opened to the public on 9 December 2016, slightly later than its original opening date of mid-2016.
-By late May 2017, AT had released a short-list of 3 options for Stage 4 of the pathway, and by August, a preferred route was announced, moving the section from following the railway to following Ngāpipi Rd.
+By late May 2017, AT had released a short-list of 3 options for Stage 4 of the pathway, and by August, a preferred route was announced, moving the section from following the railway to following Ngapipi Rd.
 Adjustments to the width of the pre-existing Ōrākei Basin boardwalk began in March 2019, constituting the beginning of work on Section 3, and was opened on time in July of that year.
 Section 2, between Meadowbank railway station and St Johns Rd, and Section 4 were delayed due to funding constraints, but Section 2 began construction in mid-2020, after being delayed by the COVID-19 pandemic.

 Section 2 was opened to the public in May 2022, allowing grade separated travel between Ōrākei railway station and Glen Innes for commuters.
 Work on Section 4 also began, in January 2022, and, subject to consent, was projected to open in early 2023.

 Mana whenua gifted the name Te Ara ki Uta ki Tai to the pathway to act as its official name, at the same time as the opening of Section 1 in 2016.

 Connections

 The pathway connects to many adjoining streets and facilities along its length.
-As of June 2022, they are: Merton Rd and Felton Mathew Avenue in Glen Innes, Glen Innes railway station, John Rymer Place in Kohimarama, Tahapa Crescent in Meadowbank, Meadowbank railway station, Ōrākei Rd, and Ōrākei railway station.
+As of June 2022, they are: Merton Rd and Felton Mathew Avenue in Glen Innes, Glen Innes railway station, John Rymer Place in Kohimarama, Tahapa Crescent in Meadowbank, Meadowbank railway station, Orakei Rd, and Ōrākei railway station.

-In the future, the path will also connect to Ngāpipi Rd, as well as Tāmaki Drive (which has its own separated cycling facilities) and the Glen Innes cycleways programme.
+In the future, the path will also connect to Ngapipi Rd, as well as Tamaki Drive (which has its own separated cycling facilities) and the Glen Innes cycleways programme.

 It has been suggested that the pathway could extend further south through the Eastern Transport Corridor in future, connecting to the cycleways and walkways of the Eastern Busway, as well as Panmure railway station and the busway itself.